-- Advance the clinical development of INOpulse.
-Our primary focus for INOpulse is for use in treating PAH patients.
-Assuming positive results from our ongoing Phase 2 clinical trial in PAH, we intend to initiate a Phase 3 clinical trial program in the second half of 2015.
-For PH-COPD, assuming positive results from our ongoing Phase 2 trial, we plan to evaluate our options for further development, including potential partnerships. - Advance the clinical development of BCM in the prevention of cardiac remodeling following AMI.
-Assuming positive results from our ongoing feasibility clinical trial, we expect to file for CE marking in the European Union in the second half of 2015 and to initiate a pivotal trial to support a PMA submission seeking marketing approval in the United States. - Leverage our historical core competencies to expand our pipeline.
+Advance the clinical development of INOpulse.
+One of our lead product candidates is INOpulse for PAH.
+Based on the results from our recently completed Phase 2 clinical trial in PAH, we intend to initiate a Phase 3 clinical trial for this indication in the second half of 2015.
+In addition, we believe the results of the PH-COPD clinical trials support continued Phase 2 development and we plan to evaluate our options for further development, including potentially through partnerships.

+- Advance the clinical development of BCM in the prevention of cardiac remodeling following a STEMI.
+One of our other lead product candidates is BCM.
+Assuming positive results from our ongoing clinical trial, we expect to file for CE marking in the European Union in the second half of 2015 and to initiate a pivotal trial in early 2016 to support a PMA submission seeking marketing approval in the United States. - Leverage our historical core competencies to expand our pipeline.
 We have years of institutional experience in the use of inhaled nitric oxide in treating pulmonary hypertension and in the development of drug-device combination product candidates.
-We expect to develop INOpulse for treatment of patients with PH-IPF.
+If we successfully advance INOpulse for the two product candidates we are currently developing, we expect to develop INOpulse for treatment of PH-IPF and, subject to obtaining additional license rights from Ikaria, potentially other outpatient pulmonary hypertension indications.
 Our longer-term vision is to identify and opportunistically in-license innovative therapies that are at the intersection of drugs and devices and to develop and commercialize these product candidates. - Build commercial infrastructure in select markets.
-As we near completion of the development of any product candidates, we expect to build a commercial infrastructure to enable us to market and sell our product candidates, if approved, using a specialty sales force in the United States.
+As we near completion of the development of our product candidates, we expect to build a commercial infrastructure to enable us to market and sell certain of our product candidates with a specialized sales force and to retain co-promotion or similar rights, when feasible, in indications requiring a larger commercial infrastructure.
 While we may partner with third parties to commercialize our product candidates in certain countries, we may also choose to establish commercialization capabilities in select countries outside the United States.